Pioneer Chicken: Bankruptcy

 In 1988 founder H. R. Kaufman and business associate Terrence P. Goggin filed for Chapter 11 in Federal Bankruptcy Court.
 At that point, Pioneer Chicken had 220 franchise owners and 270 stores.
 The company faltered under competition pressure from Kentucky Fried Chicken.

 AFC Enterprises acquisition

 In 1993, Popeyes Chicken & Biscuits owner AFC Enterprises purchased the franchise and converted most locations to Popeyes.

 Locations

-There are two remaining locations in the Los Angeles area: 1) 904 S. Soto Street, Los Angeles; 2) 6323 E. Florence Avenue, Bell Gardens.
+There are two remaining locations in the Los Angeles area: 1) 904 South Soto Street, Los Angeles; 2) 6323 East Florence Avenue, Bell Gardens.

-In Indonesia
+Indonesia

 In 1983, three Indonesian alumni from the University of Southern California decided to open a Pioneer Chicken franchise in Jakarta under the name California Fried Chicken.

-As of 2013, the parent company of the stores in Indonesia, Pioneerindo Gourmet International, have over 200 CFC restaurants throughout that nation.
+As of 2013, the parent company of the stores in Indonesia, Pioneerindo Gourmet International (formerly PT Putra Sejahtera Pioneerindo), have over 200 CFC restaurants throughout that nation.
 CFC had a few franchises in Shanghai during the 1990s, but they may not currently exist.